rjbgoudie/mngr/README.md

    directory.
 By default $HOME/path/to/$GIT_TOPLEVEL/ will be converted to
    $HOME/run/$GIT_TOPLEVEL.

-3. The "results" location: this is where all of the plots, rds files, and logs are stored.
+3. The "output" location: this is where all of the plots, rds files, and logs are stored.
 You may wish for this to on a separate drive to the R source, since the output may be large and can be reproduced, so you might not need to back the results up so carefully.

-   The location of this is set by the option ```mngr_dir_results```.
+   The location of this is set by the option ```mngr_dir_output```.

    This should be a function that converts a path (within the run directory) to the corresponding path in the results location.
 By default, the results will